Security in the Residence Halls

 The Equal Employment Opportunity Commission defines sexual harassment as unwelcome verbal, physical or sexual conduct that is 1) made a condition of academic success and employment; 2) used as the basis for employment/academic decisions; 3) results in discrimination or harm caused by an intimidating, hostile, or offensive work/academic environment.

-The Equal Opportunity Grievance Committee shall consist of the Provost, the Vice President for Finance and Administration, the Vice Provost and a student.
+The Equal Opportunity Grievance Committee shall consist of the Provost, the Vice President for Finance and Administration, the Associate Provost and a student.

 Sexual misconduct is nonconsensual, intentional physical contact of a sexual nature which includes unwelcome physical contact with another person’s genitals, buttocks and/or breasts.
 Lack of consent may be inferred by physical intimidation, coercion, force, or advantage gained by the alleged victim’s mental and/or physical incapacity, of which the perpetrator was, or should have been aware.